 Note: Be sure that you read and understand the terms of the AWS Customer Agreement.

 You receive an email to confirm that your account is created.
 You can sign in to your new account using the email address and password you registered with.
 However, you can't use AWS services until you finish activating your account.

-- For Email address, use a corporate email distribution list (for example, email@example.com) or email box if your account is a professional AWS account.
-It's a best practice to avoid using an individual's corporate email address (for example, firstname.lastname@example.org).
+Tip: For Email address, use a corporate email distribution list (for example, firstname.lastname@example.org) or email box if your account is a professional AWS account.
+Avoid using an individual's corporate email address (for example, email@example.com).
 With this practice, your company can retain access to the AWS account even when an employee changes positions or leaves the company.
 The email address can be used to reset account credentials.
 Be sure that you protect access to these distribution lists.
-Do not use the root account for your everyday tasks.
+Don't use the root account for your everyday tasks.
 It's a best practice to enable multi-factor authentication (MFA) on the root account to secure your AWS resources.

 Add a payment method

 On the Payment Information page, enter the information about your payment method, and then choose Verify and Add.